y-arjun-y/arjunyadav/pages-md/projects.md

 #### Summary

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam tempus scelerisque orci at elementum.
-Sed in urna turpis.
-Sed consequat urna a felis sagittis fermentum.
-Sed a luctus metus.
-Etiam eleifend mollis augue eget tincidunt.
-Sed luctus, nisi quis vestibulum suscipit, mi mi vulputate mi, at tempor nibh lectus maximus diam.
-Nulla rhoncus massa sit amet enim vulputate, quis cursus nulla auctor.
-Vivamus consequat eros at odio faucibus, eu aliquet leo tristique.
-Integer vel rhoncus massa, eget congue turpis.
-Nullam euismod nisl sapien, sed tristique nibh tempor a.
-Mauris dapibus placerat felis, non rhoncus velit tempor consequat.
-Curabitur mollis ut libero nec dapibus.
-Maecenas rutrum lectus ac velit facilisis iaculis.
-Mauris sed dolor vitae nisi pharetra commodo.
+Cubing was one of the first hobbies I picked up when I was a kid, I still remember my first competition in Sharjah like it was yesterday.
+I still practice it daily.

 <hr />

-## <span id="localhackathon2022">Local Hackathon</span>
+## <span id="localhackathon2022">Local Hackathon 2022</span>

 <small>Oct 2022</small>
-<small>Participated in a local hackathon and did pretty well with my teammates!
-Due to privacy reasons, I was being incredibly vague.</small>
+<small>Participated in a local hackathon and did pretty well with my teammates!</small>

 <hr />